 On the other hand, to construct your markup and input all essential properties, you can utilize a schema generator tool in some SEO apps.

 Many people may think that the Shopify checklist before launching is unnecessary or can be implemented later.
 However, that is ultimately a misconception.
 With a competitive market like eCommerce, you will fail if there are many shortcomings and you do not keep up with the trends.
-Therefore, a Shopify store launch checklist will help you visualize what you need to do and not miss anything.
+Therefore, a Shopify go live checklist will help you visualize what you need to do and not miss anything.